Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

   - The Ritual Spell [Rubic Dragonometry](#Ritual) requires banishing exactly 3 monsters from 3 different locations, whose total Levels equal a multiple of 3.
   - [Rubic Execution](#Traps) and [Rubic Transverse](#Traps) both must be activyzen as Chain Link 3 or higher.
   - There are exactly 3 ways of obtaining Level 9 monsters to overlay into [Rubic Arcsecant](#Xyz-Monsters) (instead of through [Rank-Up Xyz Evolution](#Xyz-Monsters), those being [Rubic Haversine](#Synchro-Monsters), [Rubic Driangle](#Ritual), [Rubic Megaminx](#Traps).
-- The ATK/DEF of the Level 3 Main Deck monsters total 900 (90° being a right angle).
+- The ATK/DEF of the Level 3 monsters total 900 (90° being a right angle).
-- The ATK/DEF of the Level 6 Main Deck monsters total 2700 (270° being the reflex of a right angle).
+- The ATK/DEF of the Level 6 non-Tuners total 2700 (270° being the reflex of a right angle).
 - Every Link monster’s ATK equals its Link Rating x 1000, except [Rubic Hexangle](#Link-Monsters), who alters its own ATK to reach multiples of 600.
   - The highest practical ATK it can reach is 6600, when it links to 5 cards while in the central Main Monster Zone.